Porsil/mildew_detection_in_cherry_leaves/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 * Business Requirement 1: Data Visualization
-    * The 'mean'and 'standard deviation' images for healthy and powdery mildrew infected leaves will be displayed.
+    * The 'mean' and 'standard deviation' images for healthy and powdery mildew infected leaves will be displayed.
     * The difference between an average healthy leaf and an average powdery mildew infected leaf will be displayed.
     * An image montage for both healthy leaves and powdery mildew infected leaves will be displayed.